 Before you leave, research the status of LGBTQIA+ rights in the location that will be hosting you, as well as others that you will be visiting.
 It is important to be aware of any applicable laws pertaining to the expression of sexual orientation/gender identity, as well as the general attitudes of the local population toward LGBTQIA+ individuals.
 Learn as much as possible about the culture-specific norms associated with friendships, dating, and gender.
 Be aware that behavioral signals that mean one thing in your home culture might mean something completely different in the host culture.

-While studying on- and off-campus, you will most likely encounter different ideologies.
-At times, you may feel you need to adapt to different customs.
+While studying away, you will most likely encounter different ideologies, and you may need to adapt to different customs.
 This can be difficult.
 Some students have found it necessary to hide their sexual orientation and/or gender identity for safety reasons, while others find safe ways to express them openly.
-Becoming informed before you leave may support a safer and more rewarding experience on your program.
+Become informed so you can have a safe and rewarding experience on your program.

 If you experience discrimination/bias while on a study away program, this is not something that you have to bear alone.
 Please consider the following action steps: